zibz0017/QuartzVault/content/Notes.md

 - The Astronomical Diaries do not allow for such a gap.
 The Astronomical Diaries leave precisely 21 years between the end of the reign of Darius and the beginning of the reign of Artaxerxes I. We know that Xerxes reigned for 21 years as there are numerous texts double-dated for Xerxes 21st year and Artaxerxes ascension year.[^804]
 - Many other Astronomical Diary entries clearly indicate that there is no gap (numerous entries discuss a specific year of a rulers reign and when that was in history.
 Looking at this in conjunction with the length of reigns of various rulers that have been certified by numerous tablets throughout their reigns).[^804]
 - This would indicate that there was a massive rewriting of the Astronomical Diaries.[^804]
-- The תורה was given over to the Anshei Kineses Hagidolah exactly as it was received at Har Sinai.[^805]
+- The תורה was given over to the Anshei Kineses Hagidolah exactly as it was received at הר Sinai.[^805]
 - The way people think is fickle.
 Sometimes, a person will be sharp and on the ball.
 Other times, a person will be prone to mistakes (and it seems that they may be able to tell when they are which, at least sometimes).
 As such, one needs to review a case multiple times (הוו מתונים בדין) and have many people think about the case (העמידו תלמידים הרבה) to ensure that the case has been examined with the proper mental level.[^806]
 - (Mentions the point that taking time when deliberating a case helps the disputants accept whatever verdict the judge comes out with as it shows he took proper care.)[^806]
 - People need to teach and provide physical needs for many talmidim for a long time while they are in yeshiva.[^807]